-The portion of the Spokane funds were given to Renton as a part of the Air Washington consortium that includes 12 community and technical colleges and focuses on training for aerospace jobs in the state based on current and verified local industry needs.
+A portion of the Spokane funds was given to Renton as a part of the Air Washington consortium that includes 12 community and technical colleges and focuses on training for aerospace jobs in the state based on current and verified local industry needs.
 Renton Technical College was chosen for this grant funding by the consortium because the school offers training in precision machining and aircraft assembly.
 Other schools included in the consortium are:

-· Spokane Community College
+- Spokane Community College

-· Clover Park Technical College
+- Clover Park Technical College

-· The Aerospace Joint Apprenticeship Committee
+- The Aerospace Joint Apprenticeship Committee

-· The Center for Excellence for Aerospace and Advanced Materials Manufacturing
+- The Center for Excellence for Aerospace and Advanced Materials Manufacturing